• Home

 RaisinghistoryRaisinghistoryRaisinghistory

-Augustin Fresnel - Frederick Law Olmsted
+Augustin Fresnel

 Joseph Smith as Augustin Fresnel at Fire Island Lighthouse.
 Photo by Leon Gurinsky.

-My mission is "to create excitement and curiosity about history
+My mission is to create excitement and curiosity about history

-by giving voice to stories that celebrate the human spirit."
+by giving voice to stories that celebrate the human spirit.

 Learn More